-- Conduct a further investigation into the incident, including the interviewing of inmates and staff who may have pertinent information on the incident, when the facts indicate that such investigation is appropriate. - (b) Assess discipline - (c) Change the disciplinary location - Withhold good time or work time awarded (d) - Terminate the discipline and/or expunge the inmate's disciplinary record.
+- (a) Conduct a further investigation into the incident, including the interviewing of inmates and staff who may have pertinent information on the incident, when the facts indicate that such investigation is appropriate. - (b) Assess discipline - (c) Change the disciplinary location - (d) Withhold good time or work time awarded - (e) Terminate the discipline and/or expunge the inmate's disciplinary record.